 Cataract surgery –

 The cataract is removed through a very small incision using a phacoemulsification instrument which breaks up the cataract using ultrasonic waves.
 The cataract is then sucked out of the eye.
-The cataractous lens is then replaced by a suitable artificial foldable lens injected through the small incision.
+The cataractous lens is then replaced by a suitable artificial, foldable lens injected through the small incision.

 Advanced refractive cataract surgery is available at this hospital:

-Advanced machines for accurate measurement and surgery
+Advanced equipments, for accurate measurement and surgery.

 Biometry machines – for accurate IOL power calculations

-Zeiss IOL master, Haag-Streit Lenstar, Oculus Pentacam (Put photographs)
+Zeiss IOL master, Haag-Streit Lenstar, Oculus Pentacam.